adamtpang/8020.best/README.md

 # 8020.best - AI-Powered Task Prioritization

-**8020.best** is a smart task management application that uses AI to automatically categorize your tasks using the Eisenhower Matrix.
-Stop guessing what to work on and let the AI tell you what's important and what's urgent.
+**8020.best** is a smart task management application that uses AI to identify the 20% of your tasks that drive 80% of your results.
+Simple pricing, instant value.

 ![8020.best Screenshot](frontend/public/images/8020best-screenshot.png)